 I personally believe you only need 1000 followers to get paid sponsorships.
 However, I know individuals who secured paid sponsorships with less than that!

 There are perks to each type of influence, and a good brand knows this!
 While mega influencers have large audiences and massive visibility, a micro and nano influencer are generally better at pushing sales because of their engagement rate is higher.

-With less than 3,500 followers on my Facebook page and less than 6,000 followers on my Instagram, I was able to completely sell out of my business event TWICE and I sold out in less than 2 weeks!
+With less than 3,500 followers on my Facebook page and less than 3,000 followers on my Instagram, I was able to completely sell out of my business event TWICE, and I sold out in less than two weeks!

 How?
 Since my audience is smaller, I’m able to possess a level of authenticity that is often harder for influencers to sustain as they grow larger audiences.